weaviate/weaviate-io/src/pages/google-summer/gsoc-23.md

 * Do you plan to have any other commitments during GSoC that may affect your work?
 Any vacations/holidays?
 Will you be available full time to work on your project?
 (Please refrain from applying if you cannot manage your time and cannot guarantee 100% commitment.)
 * Also, you must join our Slack and get in touch with the mentors before hand so that they’ll help you draft an amazing application by reviewing it ahead of time.
 (Note:  This must be done one week ahead of the submission deadline).

-The best way to demonstrate your capability would be to submit a small patch/pull request ahead of the project selection for an existing issue or a new issue.
-We always prefer candidates who are self motivated and can do great with some guidance from the mentors, and have some understanding of Machine Learning, Natural Language Processing and Vector Search.

-Make sure to both sign up on **both** [our form](https://forms.gle/H6WDByjYbs8ReEuk9), and on the [GSoC website.](https://summerofcode.withgoogle.com/).

 You can pick any project idea from the list below.

-If you have other ideas that are not in this list, contact the team first to make sure it is relevant to our organization.

 If you have questions or new ideas, don't hesitate to contact us through our [Slack channel](https://join.slack.com/t/weaviate/shared_invite/zt-goaoifjr-o8FuVz9b1HLzhlUfyfddhw)